Bass Reeves: Career

-Reeves and his family farmed until 1875 when Isaac Parker was appointed federal judge for the Indian Territory.
+Reeves and his family farmed until 1875, when Isaac C. Parker was appointed federal judge for the Indian Territory.
 Parker appointed James F. Fagan as U.S. marshal, directing him to hire 200 deputy U.S. marshals.
 Fagan had heard about Reeves, who knew the Territory and could speak several Native languages.
-He recruited him as a deputy; Reeves was the first black deputy to serve west of the Mississippi River.
-Reeves was assigned as a deputy U.S. marshal for the Western District of Arkansas, which had responsibility also for the Native reservation Territory.
+He recruited him as a deputy.
+Reeves, age 37, was among the first Black deputies to serve west of the Mississippi River.

+Reeves was assigned as a deputy U.S. marshal for the Western District of Arkansas, which had responsibility also for Indian Territory.
 He served there until 1893.
 That year he transferred to the Eastern District of Texas in Paris, Texas, for a short while.
 In 1897, he was transferred again, serving at the Muskogee Federal Court in the Native Territory.

 Reeves worked for 32 years as a federal peace officer in the Indian Territory and became one of Judge Parker's most valued deputies.
-Reeves brought in some of the most dangerous fugitives of the time; he was never wounded despite having his hat and belt shot off on separate occasions.
+Reeves brought in some of the most dangerous fugitives of the time.
+He was never wounded, despite having his hat and belt shot off on separate occasions.

 In addition to being a marksman with a rifle and revolver, Reeves developed superior detective skills during his long career.
-When he retired in 1907, Reeves had on his record over 3,000 arrests of felons.
-He killed 14 outlaws to defend his life.
-Reeves had to arrest his own son for murder; Benjamin "Bennie" Reeves was charged with the murder of his own wife.
-Despite being disturbed and deeply shaken by the incident, Reeves nonetheless insisted on the responsibility of bringing Bennie to justice.
-Bennie was subsequently captured, tried, and convicted.
-He served 11 years at Fort Leavenworth in Kansas before his sentence was commuted; he reportedly lived the rest of his life as a model citizen.
+When he retired in 1907, Reeves had on his record thousands of arrests of felons, some accounts claiming over 3,000.
+According to his obituary, he killed 14 outlaws to defend his life.
+Reeves even had to arrest his son for murder.
+Benjamin "Bennie" Reeves was charged with the murder of his wife.
+Despite the perpetrator being his son, Reeves insisted on the responsibility of bringing Bennie to justice.
+Accounts of the incident report that Bennie was captured by his father, or turned himself in.
+He was ultimately tried and convicted, serving 11 years at Fort Leavenworth in Kansas before his sentence was commuted.
+He reportedly lived the rest of his life as a model citizen.

 When Oklahoma became a state in 1907, Reeves, then 68, became an officer of the Muskogee Police Department.
 He served for two years before he became ill and retired.

-Later years and death
+Later years

-Reeves was himself once charged with murdering a posse cook.
-At his trial before Judge Parker, Reeves claimed to have shot the man by mistake while cleaning his gun; he was represented by former United States Attorney W. H. H. Clayton, who was a colleague and friend.
+Reeves was once charged with murdering a posse cook.
+At his trial before Judge Parker, Reeves claimed to have shot the man by mistake while cleaning his gun.
+He was represented by former United States Attorney W. H. H. Clayton, who was a colleague and friend.
 Reeves was eventually believed and acquitted, possibly based on his exceptional record.

 Reeves' health began to fail further after retiring.
 He died of Bright's disease (nephritis) on January 12, 1910.